-The following recommendations are made with regard to Theme 2 of the review: Theme 3: Professional and personal support for trainees The ARCP process provides an opportunity to identify doctors in training who are not progressing as expected and to signpost support services for all trainees.
+Theme 3: Professional and personal support for trainees The ARCP process provides an opportunity to identify doctors in training who are not progressing as expected and to signpost support services for all trainees.
 These support services can be vital, in providing functions ranging from targeted programmes for distinct areas of practice to careers guidance.
 The provision of these services and the way in which they are accessed varies between HEE local offices, as does the awareness of their existence amongst the trainee and trainer community.
 What we heard The ARCP process was seen by some to be impersonal and inflexible to trainees who are either struggling to achieve the level of competencies in their specialty or those who are excelling and want to accelerate the pace of their training or develop additional competencies.
 Better feedback processes will help get the most out of the annual review for trainees.
-Trainees in difficulty felt that often both they and their Educational Supervisors were unaware of the support packages available, and more needed to be done to promote understanding of professional support units (PSU) offer and how trainees could access this support.
-Work is required to ensure there was a standard offer for support by PSUs that trainees can access.
+Trainees in difficulty felt that often both they and their Educational Supervisors were unaware of the support packages available, and more needed to be done to promote understanding of the available professional support and how trainees could access this support.
+Work is required to ensure there is a standard offer of support that trainees can access.
 The following recommendation is made with regard to Theme 3 of the review: professional and personal support for trainees: Recommendation 7 Educational Supervisors, ARCP Panels and trainees should be provided with high quality information about the professional and personal support available to all trainees.